TEPPP-software/TEPPP/README.md

 All `base` commands are called using the same syntax:

-The filename (including path) of the data file containing the coordinates of the system to analyze followed by CHAIN_LENGTH NUM_CHAINS BOX_DIM
+The filename (including path) of the data file containing the coordinates of the system to analyze followed by CHAIN_LENGTH NUM_CHAINS ARCHITECTURE (NUM_PROJECTIONS) BOX_DIM, where
+CHAIN_LENGTH: the length of the chains in the system (assuming they all have the same length)
+NUM_CHAINS: the number of chains in the system
+ARCHITECTURE: currently supporting ring or linear, denoted by 0, 1, respectively.
+NUM_PROJECTIONS: applies only to jones-it is the number of projections to use for the computation of the Jones polynomial.
+If working with ring chains, use 1.
+BOX_DIM: periodic box dimensions, assuming cubic box

 In addition to these `base` commands, there are several types of variant commands also included in TEPPP. `periodic` commands analyze the topological entanglement of a given system while accounting for periodic boundary conditions.
 The `periodic` commands that are currently available are: